Universal energy-space localization and stable quantum phases against time-dependent perturbations: Energy-space localization

-We refer the reader to Appendix~\ref{app:normsTVs} for the explicit definitions and properties of different norms and total variations.
-With these preparations, we can present the main results on energy-space localization in the following section.
+We refer the reader to Table~\ref{tab:norms} and Appendix~\ref{app:normsTVs} for the explicit definitions and properties of different norms and total variations.
+With these preparations, we can present our main results, which we call \textit{energy-space localization}.